 Occupational safety and health is another key priority for the Group.
 Every year, employees are offered free health checkups and flu vaccination.
-Special projects are implemented to promote the employee's children's health.
 The Company plans to open a canteen and a company boarding house for employees visiting from other towns.